pjbqb/new-website/src/site/index.md

 My <a href="http://hdl.handle.net/10044/1/54653">PhD thesis</a> is on a "Model-based Analysis of Nuclear Arms Control Verification Processes" and was completed under the supervision of <a href="https://www.doc.ic.ac.uk/~mrh/">Prof Michael Huth</a>, in collaboration with the UK's <a href="http://www.awe.co.uk/">Atomic Weapons Establishment</a>.

-I am now a Senior Data Science Consultant at <a href="https://www.quantumblack.com/">QuantumBlack</a>, <a href="https://www.mckinsey.com/">McKinsey & Company</a>, and am currently helping to build the new QB Singapore office.
+I am now a Principal (Jr) Data Scientist at <a href="https://www.quantumblack.com/">QuantumBlack</a>, a <a href="https://www.mckinsey.com/">McKinsey company</a>.
+I'm based in Singapore, helping to build the new office here, whilst working on projects across South East Asia.
 Please get in touch if you would like to discuss opportunities with us.

 Email: <a href="mailto:website@pbeaumont.com">website@pbeaumont.com</a>